 At Kenna, we find that presenting a trendline of risk sparks important conversations.
 People begin to understand the company’s past trajectory and future path.
 And it becomes much easier for CISOs to discuss budget allocations to help support critical aspects of the business that still may be exposed to risk.

-Explore how focusing on risk helps you helps you align everyone–from security teams to board members–around a Modern Vulnerability Management approach.
+Explore how focusing on risk helps you align everyone — from security teams to board members — around a Modern Vulnerability Management approach.